irbizzelus/random-noncode-stuff/Gilza txts/Special_Weapons.md

 |Radius|350|175|90|
 |Velocity|1.25|1.25|3.5 (arbiter in vanilla PD2 is 7)|

-[color=#42ad14]Poison grenades[/color] were nerfed: they now can't really kill anything, at best they will get normal swat to 50% hp, BUT the damage over time effect is now 30 seconds, so keeping your grinder/anarchist regen is even easier.
+**Poison grenades:** nerfed.
+They now can't really kill anything, at best they will get normal swat to 50% hp, BUT the damage over time effect is now 30 seconds, so keeping your grinder/anarchist regen is even easier.
 Don't expect to get any kills though.
 Recommended usage: snipe groups that are far away, so by the time they get to you they have less health.

-[color=#ff3333]Incendiary grenades:[/color] most powerful area denial.
+**Incendiary grenades: most powerful area denial.
 Best time to kill.
 As a con, ammo pick up is almost non-existent.

-[color=#14a1ad]Electric nades:[/color] no change.
+**Electric nades:** no change.

 Also, almost all launchers got reload speed buffs.
 Especially the piglet.
 Launchers that have lower damage then others: Arbiter, Basilisk 3v.